-The overall consenting approach for the proposed substation extension, overhead line works, and other accompanying works required to facilitate the wider project is set out in Table 1-1.
-The substation extension and fencing upgrade reference number 1 in Table 1-1 and shown in Figure 1-1 and Appendix A are the subjects of the TCPA 1990 planning application.
-This Environmental Report accompanies the application for planning permission for the substation extension and fencing upgrade.
+The overall consenting approach for the overhead line works, proposed substation extension and other accompanying works required to facilitate the wider project is set out in Table 1-1.
+The overhead line works pursuant to this application for Section 37 consent are reference number 2 in Table 1-1 and shown in Figure 1-1, Appendix A, Appendix B, and Appendix C. This Environmental Report was prepared as a technical report to examine the environmental aspects of the overhead line works and to support the Section 37 consent, and is not a statutory EIA report.